FocusVaried modes of acting/engaging associated with specific competencies

 - Concrete–Abstract – one of the most ubiquitous dyads among theories and models of learning and development, the terms “concrete” and “abstract” are typically used to signal a transition from relying on object-based and/or physical encounters/interpretations/meanings to using more formal and generalizable concepts.
-Some places that this dyad is encountered include Bruner’s Three Modes of Representation (see below), Piaget's Model of Cognitive Development (see Cognitive Developmentalisms), and Learning Toys and Tools.
+Some places that this dyad is encountered include Bruner’s Three Modes of Representation (see below), Jean Piaget's Stage Theory of Cognitive Development (see Cognitive Developmentalisms), and Learning Toys and Tools.
 Usually, but not always, the concrete is regarded as lesser than and prior to the abstract.

 - Bruner’s Three Modes of Representation (Jerome Bruner, 1960s) – While not discipline-specific, this model looks at the intersection of types of experience and means of representation in its suggestion that humans have three principal modes of interpreting experience (described below).
 Although Bruner associated the prevalence of these modes with age ranges, he also acknowledged that even sophisticated experts routinely engage all modes when encountering novel problems.